BU-Spark/bu-spark/documentation/code-quests/git.md

 the changes becoming permanent or affecting the creator/s by cloning the repository

 Let’s look at branches.
-In the top left, you’ll have an *&lt;x&gt;
+In the top left, you’ll have an *< x >
 branch/es* text button.
 You can click this, and it will take you to a new page that displays all the created branches.
 In the top right, you’ll see a *new branch* button and you can click that to create a new